New reporter groups are being introduced in stages from 1 November 2022.

 Mandatory reporting of child sexual abuse in Western Australia is governed by the Children and Community Services Act 2004 (the Act).
-The Children and Community Services Amendment Act 2021 was passed by Parliament on 14 October 2021 and, among other changes, will introduce new mandatory reporter groups.

 Who are mandatory reporters?Show more